This page about tea for gout, page 3 of 3, was last reviewed or updated on 25 August 2015

 Tea drinking during gout attacks has not been studied so we have no idea from science what effect it might have at that time.
 Tea and gout requires much more scientific research, especially the types, growing conditions and processing of teas that perform best.
 Research what’s available in your locality and remember, you probably want black tea from young bud, small leaves and named grades.

-Note In books, and articles about nutrition, flavonoids may be called polyphenols, phenols, phenolic compounds.
+Note In books, and articles about nutrition, flavonoids may be called polyphenols, phenols, or phenolic compounds.

 (1) Dadan Rohdiana et al Xanthine Oxidase inhibitory and immunomodulatory activities of fifteen grades of Indonesia orthodox black tea International Journal of Pharmacy and Pharmaceutical Sciences Volume 6, Issue 5, 2014.